- Log in

 Peer Learning Program workshops are three-hour seminars led by prominent scholars.
 They provide the opportunity to learn—from the workshop leader as well as from peers—new perspectives on fundamental issues in music theory, and to apply that learning to research and teaching.
 The program is intended to encourage “thinking together,” in the spirit of the Mannes Institute founded by Wayne Alpern and organized by him during the years 2001–11.
 The topics range widely across music-theoretical research and teaching interests.
 Some reading and mental preparation are required, but not extensive written assignments, in consideration of the professional responsibilities of the participants.
 To encourage interaction, each workshop is limited to approximately 10–12 participants.
 Since its inception, a total of 44 participants have taken part in the PLP.

-The 2015 workshops were offered on Thursday morning, October 29, prior to the start of the SMT annual meeting in St. Louis.
+The 2016 workshops were offered on Thursday morning, November 3, prior to the start of the SMT annual meeting in Vancouver.

 The workshops are open to all members of the Society who have completed a doctoral degree.
 Participants are not expected to be experts in the subject matter of the workshop, but should have a serious interest in and commitment to learning about it.
 They are selected by a random draw from the pool of eligible applicants.
 Prior PLP participants are permitted to apply, but preference will be given to first-time applicants.